-‘Celebrity Big Brother:’ Viewers Think Safety Competition Was Created To Keep Tom Green Around
+‘Celebrity Big Brother’: Viewers Think Safety Competition Was Created To Keep Tom Green Around

 — Riley Freeman (@TrillaryBlinton) February 9, 2019

-This is the second time this season viewers were a little unsure of productions “twists” after the Anthony Scaramucci debacle at the beginning of the season.
-As the Inquisitr previously reported, Anthony started off as a regular houseguest but a week into the competition he disappeared from the house and then it was revealed he was part of a twist which was peculiar.
-The politician revealed via video to the roommates that they would be playing in a POV based on things he had said and done in the house and claimed he was never really a houseguest, to begin with.
+This is the second time this season viewers were a little unsure of production’s “twists” after the Anthony Scaramucci debacle at the beginning of the season.
+As the Inquisitr previously reported, Anthony started off as a regular houseguest, but a week into the competition, he disappeared from the house and then it was revealed he was part of a twist which was peculiar.
+The politician revealed, via video, to the roommates that they would be playing in a POV based on things he had said and done in the house and claimed he was never really a houseguest to begin with.

 The HG we deserved this season.
 Thank you @tomgreenlive for all the fun! #CBBUS2 #BBceleb pic.twitter.com/ENQzP9Ar6Q